Q: Where do you get your fish?

 Q: Does your fish contain mercury?

 A: Salmon are relatively short-lived, so they don’t accumulate mercury the way that other, longer living species of fish do.
+Salmon is one of the cleanest proteins you can eat.

 Q: How long do the products last?